 Continuing Medical Education Support Statement

 Method of Participation There are no fees for participating in and receiving CME credit for this activity.
-In order to receive credit, participants must successfully complete the online posttest with 75% and activity evaluation.
+In order to receive credit, participants must successfully complete the online posttest and activity evaluation.
 Your participation in this CME activity will be recorded in prIME Oncology's database.
 However, upon request, your CME credit certificate will be emailed to you.
 Technical requirements may be found under the Terms of Use.

-A link to the posttest is available on the video player page
+Links to the posttest are available on the video player pages.
+In order to claim credit for this activity, a score of XX% or higher is required.

 Disclosure of Conflicts of Interest prIME Oncology assesses conflicts of interest with its instructors, planners, managers, and other individuals who are in a position to control the content of CME activities.
 All relevant conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fairness, balance, and scientific objectivity of data, as well as patient care recommendations. prIME Oncology is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.